Kids who outright refuse to obey can be a challenge to deal with. Here we explore why kids overtly disobey and how parents can effectively respond.

 Kids fooling around when they should be listening and learning?
 Try these tips to get your daily family devotions back on track.

-The beginning of the New Year is a natural backdrop for change.
 If you have a child who has developed a bad habit, consider these tips to help you team up with your child to defeat the unwanted behavior.

 When is the last time you sat down and had a purposeful conversation with your kids on the topic of manners?
 If it has been a while, here are some questions you can ask to assess how manners-wise your children are.